wsrn829/TaskTalesDeployment/README.md

 ---

 This is a Django application implemented with Python, utilizing Django's authentication system and a built-in SQLite database.
-The front-end is developed using HTML and CSS.
+The front end is developed using HTML and CSS.

 The following steps and terminal commands guide you through creating a new virtual environment and installing the dependencies for Django and software development.

 1. Change the directory to the desired location where you want to clone the repository:

-    cd replace/with//path/to/your/local/directory
+    cd replace/with/path/to/your/local/directory

 2. Now, you can use the git clone command to clone the repository: